JJ/hoborg/text/text.md

 that, he didn't stay in a single place, but kept moving all over the map.
 Along with a circus.

 "A circus?"
 I asked.
-"What does it do?
-Bite chicken heads off?"
+"What's his act?
+Bite chicken heads off?."
+I asked them.

 "As far as we know, it could bite the head of something considerably bigger than a chicken."
 Talking-guy said, while Fists-means-business smiled in a nondescript way.
 "But yes, we are pretty sure it can do that too."

-I got the money, No receipt, Duke, man, what are you talking about?
-We shook hands, I told them I would take it from there, and they were on their way and I never ever saw them again, and I won't until I do the delivery in a few days.
+I got the money.
+No receipt, Duke, man, what are you talking about?
+We shook hands and looked each other deep in their eyes.
+Can't remember the color, they were rather nondescript.
+White around and darker stuff in the middle, all I can remember.
+I told them I would take it from there, and they were on their way and I never ever saw them again, and I won't until I do the delivery in a few days.
 Now that I've got what they want I'll have to look for them when I arrive at my destination.
 Or rather they will